tugboat/pakyow-web/manual/06 View Logic.markdown

 <h2 id="section_6.3">6.3 Binding</h2>

-Data can easily be bound to its view (for more information on how the view is informed of the data it represents, see 'Views > Data Informed').
+Data can easily be bound to its view (for more information on how the view is informed of the data it represents, see [Views > Data Informed](#section_3.1)).

 Given the following view: